vagnes/gradymcgradeface/README.md

 # Grady McGradeface

-Grady McGradeface checks a CSV file for student numbers and calculate how many failed and who.
+Grady McGradeface checks a CSV file for student numbers and calculate how many passed and who failed.
 It supports calculation in points and percentages.

 It treats cells that have a string (for example "absent") as errors that you can set as a failing condition as well.